foldda/rda/README.md

 Recursive Delimited Array, or RDA, is an encoding format for storing and transporting structured data in a text string.

-Unlike XML and JSON that restrict the data to a specific application using a schema, the RDA format is **schema-less** and is for **generic data**.
-An RDA-encoded string, aka "RDA container", can store any data from any application.
+Unlike XML and JSON using a schema to restrict the data type and structure to a specific application, RDA is a **schema-less** format for **generic data** - an RDA-encoded string (aka "RDA container") can be used for storing any data from any application.

 ## A Schema-less Data Container

-> *An RDA container is like a expandable shelf that provides unlimited space where you can store "anything", and an XML or JSON container is like a wallet, where there are specific places for coins, notes, and cards.*
+> *An RDA container is like a shelf that provides unlimited, expandable space for storing "anything", and an XML or JSON container is like a wallet, where there are specific places for coins, notes, and cards.*

 When use XML/JSON containers for data exchange between applications, the applications' data must comply with the schema-specified types and structure to be fit into the container.
-If an application requires changing its data format and the schema, all other connected applications will need to change their container-parsing logic to remain compatible, and this can be difficult if the other applications are developed and maintained by different parties.
+If an application requires changing its data format and the schema, all other connected applications will need to change their container-parsing and data-handling logic to be compatible.
+Imaging if Twitter or Google want to change their REST API, a lot of downstream applications will be affected.

-While RDA is also a text-encoded data format for storing structured data[^1], it is designed to be generic and **application independent**:
+While RDA is also a text-encoded data format[^1] for exchanging complex structured data, it is designed to be generic and **application independent**:

 [^1]: Full details of the encoding rules can be found [here](https://foldda.github.io/rda/rda-encoding-rule).